-Please note that the CPP covers all of Canada, except for the province of Quebec, which has its own pension plan.
+Please note that the CPP covers all of Canada, except for the province of Quebec, which has the Quebec Pension Plan (QPP).

-Each CPP pension is based on individual contributions, so your amount may vary.
-Every month after age 60 that you postpone receiving your CPP pension adds 0.7 percent (as of 2019) back into your pension amount, which can add up to a maximum increase of 42% if you start taking your benefits at age 70 (or later).
+As the CPP pension is based on individual contributions, your amount may vary.
+Every month after age 60 that you postpone receiving your CPP pension adds 0.7 percent back into your pension amount, (8.4% per year) which can add up to a maximum increase of 42% if you start taking your benefits at age 70 (or later).
 These percentages will be adjusted over time based on the cost of living measured by the Consumer Price Index.